Skip to content

 A manufacturing execution system will be one of the most important tools in your arsenal for controlling and managing your shop floor scheduling.

 There can be a high level of variation on your shop floor so it presents a great opportunity for you to find areas of your manufacturing operations to optimize and improve production.
-Knowing the variations which can appear on the shop floor will allow you to use your MES to mitigate these issues.
+Knowing the variations that can appear on the shop floor will allow you to use your MES to mitigate these issues.
 But what are the shop floor variations?

 Common cause